August 29, 2013 Leave a comment

 The future is coming.
 Whether we like it or not, humans are being replaced by technology.
 The Port Authority of New York City will be implementing these in the near future at select airports:

-This makes sense in the areas of lower operating costs (not paying employees), ensured professionalism, and less stress on employers (they don't have to listen to everyday employee issues).
+This makes sense in the areas of lower operating costs (not paying employees), ensured professionalism, and less stress on employers (they don’t have to listen to everyday employee issues).
+The possibilities for advertising are endless as well.
+Pretty exciting stuff.